Argentina Country Commercial Guide

 Data protection

-AI Regulation
+AI regulation

-No Argentine laws have been amended to specifically address AI technology, however, recent bills have contemplated AI issues in their provisions, which have been influenced by the European Union’s regulations on the matter.
-Such bills mainly seek to provide guiding principles for the use of AI, including transparency, explainability, security, privacy, data protection, human supervision, responsibility and accountability.
+No Argentine laws have been amended to specifically address AI technology; however, recent bills have contemplated AI issues in their provisions, which have been influenced by the European Union’s regulations on the matter.
+Such bills mainly seek to provide guiding principles for the use of AI, including transparency, explainability, security, privacy, data protection, human supervision, responsibility, and accountability.

 Fintech regulation

-There is no fintech regulator in Argentina, although, depending on the activities conducted by the target company, the regulations of the Central Bank of Argentina, the Argentine Securities Exchange Commission (Comisión Nacional de Valores) and of the Argentine Anti-Money Laundering Authority (Unidad de Información Financiera) may apply.
+There is no fintech regulator in Argentina, although, depending on the activities conducted by the target company, the regulations of the Central Bank of Argentina, the Argentine Securities Exchange Commission (Comisión Nacional de Valores) and the Argentine Anti-Money Laundering Authority (Unidad de Información Financiera) may apply.

-Recently, the Milei administration has pledged to reduce regulations on financial technologies and provide greater freedom to startups.
+Recently, the Milei administration pledged to reduce regulations on financial technologies and provide greater freedom to startups.
 Since then, the Central Bank of Argentina has taken the lead in developing regulations for the fintech sector, particularly in areas such as digital payments, e-money, and virtual wallets.
 The Secretariat of Finance also plays a crucial role in shaping the fintech regulatory environment, particularly in matters related to taxation, anti-money laundering, and counter-terrorism financing (AML/CTF) regulations.

 Market Opportunities